edcarp/python-novice-esces/_episodes/02-numpy.md

 {: .output}

 The output tells us that the `data` array variable contains 444 rows (sanity check:  37 years of 12 months = 37 * 12 = 444) and 3 columns
  (year, month, and datapoint).
-When we created the variable `data` to store our arthritis data, we did not only create the array; we also created information about the array, called [members]({{ page.root }}/reference.html#member) or attributes.
+When we created the variable `data` to store our wave data, we did not only create the array; we also created information about the array, called [members]({{ page.root }}/reference.html#member) or attributes.
 This extra information describes `data` in the same way an adjective describes a noun.
 `data.shape` is an attribute of `data` which describes the dimensions of `data`.
 We use the same